UAE Arrival Paperwork Guide | Documents to Translate First

-The first month in the UAE is exciting—and chaotic.
+The first month in the UAE is exciting, and chaotic.

-Here's what typically lands on your desk in the first few weeks, and what actually needs translation.
+Here is what typically lands on your desk in the first few weeks, and what actually needs translation.

 1. Your driving license